-(b) any acquisition by an issuer which is a financial services company (for the purposes hereof a company that is an authorised user as defined in the FMA, a long-term insurer as defined in the Long-term Insurance Act 1998, as amended, a short-term insurer as defined in the Short-term Insurance Act 1998, as amended and/or a bank as defined in the Banks Act 1990, as amended) of its own securities or a purchase by a subsidiary (which is a financial services company) of an issuer of the issuer’s securities on an arm’s length basis and held by such financial services company for the benefit of or to hedge the financial services company’s obligations to third parties and/or as a component of a financial services product made available to clients of that financial services company in the normal course of business.
-Such securities purchased will not be treated as treasury shares for purposes of the Listings Requirements.
+(b) any repurchases by an issuer which is a financial services company (a company that is an authorised user as defined in the FMA, a long-term insurer as defined in the Long-term Insurance Act 1998, as amended, a short-term insurer as defined in the Short-term Insurance Act 1998, as amended and/or a bank as defined in the Banks Act 1990, as amended) of its own equity securities or a repurchase by a subsidiary (which is a financial services company) of an issuer of the issuer’s equity securities on an arm’s length basis and held by such financial services company for the benefit of or to hedge the financial services company’s obligations to third parties and/or as a component of a financial services product made available to clients of that financial services company in the normal course of business.
+Such equity securities purchased will not be treated as treasury shares.

-5.77 Where there are securities in issue that are high/low voting shares or are convertible into, exchangeable for, or carry a right to subscribe for securities of the class proposed to be repurchased, a separate meeting of the holders of such convertible securities or high/low voting shares must be held and their approval by special resolution obtained before the company enters into any contract to repurchase securities of the relevant class unless the trust deed or terms of issue of the convertible securities provides for the company purchasing its own equity securities.
-A circular and notice of meeting must also be sent to them as stipulated in paragraphs 11.23 (in terms of a specific repurchase) and 11.26 (in terms of a general repurchase).
+5.77 When there are equity securities convertible into the class to be repurchased, a separate meeting of the holders of such equity securities must be held and their approval must be obtained by ordinary resolution before the issuer undertakes the proposed repurchase, unless the terms of those equity securities provides for the issuer to repurchase those equity securities.

-Requirements for specific authority to repurchase securities (“specific repurchase”)
+[repurchase must take place in terms of specific/general authority]

+5.75 If an issuer wishes to issue treasury shares, such issue must comply with the issue of shares for cash provision as if a fresh issue of equity securities.

+Specific authority

+Specific requirements

+5.69 An issuer must obtain approval in general meeting through an ordinary resolution.
+Parties and their associates participating in the repurchase must be excluded from voting.

+5.70 The authority shall be valid until such time as the approval is amended or revoked by ordinary resolution.

+: [see below]

-5.69 In respect of specific repurchases (which includes the grant of an option in terms of which an issuer may or will be required to repurchase its securities in future) and a specific offer (being an offer from securities holders specifically named) an applicant may only make a specific repurchase subject to the following: includes the grant of an option in terms of which an issuer may or will be required to repurchase its securities in future and a specific offer (being an offer from securities holders specifically named)
+5.70 A specific repurchase includes the grant of an option where the issuer may or is obliged to repurchase its equity securities in future and includes a specific offer (being an offer to specific equity securities holders).

-(a) authorisation thereto being given by its MOI;
+[issuer must comply with their MOI]